nus-cs2103-AY2122S2/ip/docs/README.md

 ## FAQ
 Q: How do I transfer my data to another Computer?

-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Nexus home folder.
 ***
 ## Command Summary
 | Command  | Description                                                                 |